mckryton/senfgurke/features/README.md

   possible to run only examples marked with a specific tag.
   Examples inherit all tags from their features.
 If a tag is set for a feature, all examples in that feature will have this tag too.
+  Any line starting with an @ sign is a tag line where tags are starting with @ and ending with space or linebreak.

 ## Report

 * [Report in progress format](report/report_in_progress_format.feature)

-  When running examples for all features, a verbose output would be confusing.
+  Running examples for all features would be confusing because of the amount of details for all the steps.
   Therefore the progress format will mark successul executed examples with a single dot to indicate the execution progress.
 Different results can be detected by a matching letter (e.g. F for failed steps).